Nepherhotep/roboarchive-broom/README.md

 ## Unpack Samples

-Unpack samles into the project dir, it should be two directories in it:
+Unpack samples into the project dir, it should be two directories in it:

 * "samples-raw" (x-train data), the tiles are of 64x64 size.
 The central 32x32 area does not intersect with neighbour tiles (and 16 + 16 pixels padding does).